Backup, export, restore, and upload

 -

-Export - Download the instance as a .backup file (for latest version) or .dump (for version 4.x), allowing you to store a local copy and work on your data offline.
+Export - Download an AuraDB instance as a .backup file (latest version) or .dump file (version 4.x) to store a local copy and work on data offline.
+AuraDB instances with the Graph Analytics plugin are also exported as a .backup file.
+Download an AuraDS instance as a .tar file.

 -

-Create instance from snapshot - Create a new AuraDB instance using the data from the snapshot.
+Create instance from snapshot - Create a new instance using the data from the snapshot.

 The ability to Export or Create an instance from a scheduled Virtual Dedicated Cloud snapshot is limited to 14 days for 4.x instances.
 For latest version instances, this is limited to 60 days for full scheduled backups.
 Differential backups are not restorable/exportable and cannot be used to create a new instances from.
 Additionally, for Virtual Dedicated Cloud instances running Neo4j latest version, the ability to export or create an instance from a scheduled snapshot is limited to one (full) snapshot per day.
 Use the toggle Show exportable only on top of the list of snapshots to filter by whether a snapshot is exportable or not. |